weaveworks-experiments/flux-classic/web/README.md

 ### Exposing stats to Prometheus

-The `run-amber` script assumes this is what you want, and does it for you.
+The `run-flux` script assumes this is what you want, and does it for you.

 If you're running the balancer yourself, though, to tell it to expose